 \section{Conclusions}

-In this work, we have studied the impact of IVDM models, like the Scotogenic and the effective Z-portal DM models on the projected sensitivity of DM DD experiments, focusing on variations in the coupling ratio $f_n/f_p$.
+In this work, we have studied the impact of IVDM models, such as the Scotogenic and effective $Z$-portal DM models, on the projected sensitivity of DM DD experiments, focusing on variations in the coupling ratio $f_n/f_p$.
 The results presented illustrate the variable character of the neutrino fog and show that it shifts significantly depending on the underlying particle physics.
-For the concrete models we use as examples, we have shown that the effective Z-portal DM model, which has a strong coupling to neutrons, produces a downward shift in the neutrino fog, thereby improving experimental sensitivity.
+For the concrete models we use as examples, we have shown that the effective $Z$-portal DM model, which has a strong coupling to neutrons, produces a downward shift in the neutrino fog, thereby improving experimental sensitivity.
 The Scotogenic model, on the other hand, being a model that decouples from neutrons, results in a higher neutrino fog, requiring high exposure values in order to be tested.\\